VoDmAl/composer-scripts-mcp-server/README.md

 composer install
 ```

-As soon as Composer finishes, your project’s composer.json will include two new scripts:
+As soon as Composer finishes, your project's composer.json will include two new scripts:
 ```
 "scripts": {
-    "mcp:scripts:start":      "vendor/bin/composer-server",
+    "mcp:server:start": "vendor/bin/start-server",
-    "mcp:scripts:install:claude": "vendor/bin/install-claude"
+    "mcp:server:install": "vendor/bin/install-claude"
 }
 ```

 You now have everything you need.
-You do not need to run composer mcp:scripts:start immediately.
+You do not need to run composer mcp:server:start immediately.
 Instead, if you want to integrate with Claude Desktop (or any MCP-compatible LLM), run:
 ```
-composer mcp:scripts:install:claude
+composer mcp:server:install
 ```

 If Claude Desktop is installed and its configuration file is detected, this command merges the MCP configuration automatically.

-If it doesn’t find Claude’s config, it prints out a JSON snippet.
+If it doesn't find Claude's config, it prints out a JSON snippet.
 Paste that snippet into your claude_config.json under "tools" and restart Claude.

 **Connect to any number of projects**
-You can run composer mcp:scripts:install:claude in each PHP project folder without limit.
-Each project’s tool name is pulled from its own composer.json "name" field, so multiple projects appear distinctly in Claude’s tool list.
+You can run composer mcp:server:install in each PHP project folder without limit.
+Each project's tool name is pulled from its own composer.json "name" field, so multiple projects appear distinctly in Claude's tool list.

-If you’re not using Claude
+If you're not using Claude
 Running:
 ```
-composer mcp:scripts:install:claude
+composer mcp:server:install
 ```

 will output a JSON block showing exactly how to launch the MCP server.
 Copy that into whatever LLM or MCP client configuration you need.
-Once that’s configured, your AI assistant can call the composer_list and composer_run MCP methods without further setup.
+Once that's configured, your AI assistant can call the composer_list and composer_run MCP methods without further setup.